JereKuusela/BetterContinents-Docs/docs/settings/debug.md

 # Debug

 ## Debug Mode
+{: .d-inline-block }
+Setting
+{: .label .label-green }

-Automatically reveals the full map on respawn, enables cheat mode, and debug mode, for debugging purposes.
+Automatically reveals the full map on respawn, enables cheat mode, and debug mode.

 ## Skip Default Location Placement
+{: .d-inline-block }
+Setting
+{: .label .label-green }

-Skips default location placement during world gen (spawn temple and spawnmap are still placed), for quickly testing the heightmap itself.
+Skips default location placement during world gen, the spawn temple and spawnmap items are still placed.
+This is particularly useful when vanilla spawn placement during world creation is likely to fail, and you don't want to wait for it.